kubeslice/router-sidecar/README.md

    ```

 2. Edit the `VERSION` variable in the Makefile to change the docker tag to be built.
-   Image is set as `docker.io/aveshasystems/router-sidecar:$(VERSION)` in the Makefile.
+   The image is set as `docker.io/aveshasystems/router-sidecar:$(VERSION)` in the Makefile.
 Modify this if required.

    ```console
    make docker-build